emmanuelchucks/100-days-of-swiftui/README.md

 # 100 Days of SwiftUI

 19 projects of increasing complexity built with SwiftUI.
 These projects were built as part of an iOS development course taught by [Paul Hudson](https://twitter.com/twostraws) of [Hacking With Swift](https://hackingwithswift.com)

 ## 🚧 Progess

 This repo is still a work in progress.
-4 out of 19 projects have been completed so far.
+9 out of 13 projects have been completed so far.
 Documentation might also be incomplete.

 ## List of Projects

 1. WeSplit
-2. GuessThatFlag
+1. GuessThatFlag
-3. BetterRest
+1. BetterRest
-4. WordScramble
+1. WordScramble
+1. iExpense
+1. Moonshot
+1. Cupcake Corner
+1. Bookworm
+1. Instafilter
-5. ...
+1. ...

 ## Run Locally